- Get link

 π¬ Expert Conversation – Why the Brain Craves Learning

-“When we learn something new — even just a short fact — the brain releases dopamine.
-That tiny ‘reward hit’ tells us this is good.
-That’s why you feel a little lift after discovering something interesting.”
+“When we learn something new — even a short fact — the brain releases dopamine.
+That tiny reward says, ‘this is good.’” — Dr. Kevin Morris

 ✅ Simple Ways to Start

-π§ Listen to a 5-minute podcast while brushing your teeth
+- π§ 5-minute podcast while brushing your teeth

-π Read one article on a subject you’re curious about
+- π One article on a topic you’re curious about

-π Write a new word in a journal and use it in a sentence
+- π Write a new word and use it in a sentence

-π± Subscribe to a ‘fact of the day’ newsletter
+- π± Subscribe to a “fact of the day”

-π Practice 1 phrase in a new language before bed
+- π Learn one phrase in a new language

 ✍️ How It Boosts Your Mental Health

-Especially during stressful times, this habit gives you a way to reconnect to purpose.
+During stressful seasons, this habit reconnects you to purpose.

 ❤️ Reader Story: “It Gave Me My Spark Back”